 10. Tsukiji Fish Market, Tokyo

-This ranking was created based on data from visits and evaluations by tourists, as compiled from sources like TripAdvisor and other tourism research in Japan.
-The exact numbers of visitors may vary annually, but these locations remain among the most sought after by travelers wanting to explore Japan's rich culture and history.
+This ranking was compiled based on visitor data and tourist reviews, as gathered by sources such as TripAdvisor and other tourism surveys in Japan.
+The exact visitor numbers may vary annually, but these locations remain among the most sought after by travelers wishing to explore Japan’s rich culture and history.